infinitymdm/.dev/content/blog/papers/charlib/background.md

 I'm going to assume that you, as an intellectual, have some knowledge going into this.
 Probably a big part of why you clicked on this article, right?

-- You should have at least a basic understanding of Boolean logic
-- You should be able to identify the components of a circuit diagram (including logic gates) and know how they work on a basic level
 - You should know how to read a line graph
+- You should have at least a basic understanding of [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra)
+- You should be able to identify the components of a [circuit diagram](https://en.wikipedia.org/wiki/Circuit_diagram) (including [logic gates](https://en.wikipedia.org/wiki/Logic_gate)) and know how they work on a basic level
-- You should be aware of hardware descriptons languages such as verilog or VHDL (but don't worry, we won't be working with any code here)
+- You should be aware of [hardware descriptons languages (aka HDL)](https://en.wikipedia.org/wiki/Hardware_description_language) such as verilog or VHDL (but don't worry, we won't be working with any code here)

 Now that that's out of the way...

-## Let's Start with a bit of Background
+## Let's start with a bit of background

 Even if you've studied electronics at a university level, odds are pretty good that this is your first time hearing the term "standard cell", let alone paired with "library" and "characterizer".